nitrogenlabs/arkhamjs-native/README.md

 the stores, all other properties will be sent to the store within the *data* object.
 * [`silent`] \(*Boolean*): Silence event emitter for this dispatch.
 Default: false.

+##### Returns
+The promise is resolved when and if the app saves data to the AsyncStorage, returning the action.

 ### Stores

 #### `getStore(name, default)`